falkr/stmpy/docs/pages/states.md

 ## Initial States

-A state machine mist have exactly one initial state, declared implicitly with an initial transition.
+A state machine must have exactly one initial state, declared implicitly with an initial transition.

     t0 = {'source': 'initial', 'trigger': 't', 'target'='s1'}